matt-thorpe87/mep/README.md

 1. In the command line go into this folder and run `npm install`.
 This will install dependencies necessary for the local development environment.

 1. You should now be ready to start your local server by running `npm run watch`.
 This will watch for changes on `*.scss` files, create new `*.css` files and refresh the browser.

+1. Or you can try running `npm run serve` instead.

 ### Using Docker